watspeed/cloud-computing-security-essentials/lab2/lab2-guide2.md

 An Azure Virtual Machine (VM) is a computing resource provided by Microsoft Azure.
 It allows users to create and use virtualized computing instances in the cloud.
 Azure Virtual Machines enable users to run applications, host websites, and perform various computing tasks without needing to purchase and maintain physical hardware.

-In this walkthrough, we will create a Linux virtual machine in the Azure portal, connect to the virtual machine, install the Apache web server and test.
+In this walkthrough, we will create a Linux virtual machine in the Azure portal, connect to the virtual machine, install the Apache web server, and test.

 ## Lab objectives